Vommy/Vommy/README.md

 ## 🦾 Strengths
 - 2+ years of experience with developing web applications using technologies such as HTML, CSS, JavaScript, and PHP
-- 3 years of experience with object-oriented languages such as C#, Java and Python as well data structures and algorithms
+- 3 years of experience with object-oriented languages such as C#, Java and Python to develop software applications.
+- Designed and built databases as well as interacted with them
+- Have built and consumed API's (predominantly using Node.js)
 - Paid experience in leading team projects as well as handling client interactions.
 Strong communication and teamwork skills
 - Oriented to high code-quality solutions, good documentation and familiar with software design processes
 - Adaptable and open to learning new skills and mindsets

 ## 🌱 I’m currently learning ...
-- Responsive CSS, TypeScript, React, Node.js, Express and more advanced web development
+- Responsive CSS, TypeScript, React, and more advanced web development
 - Machine Learning

 ## 🥇 Qualifications